|SC4/SM8 Advanced Topics in Statistical Machine Learning|

 A8 Probability and A9 Statistics.

-Some material from this year's syllabus of SB2b Statistical Machine Learning, PCA and the basics of clustering, will be used (which is mainly taught in the first three lectures of SB2b, also in HT2018), but SB2b is not a prerequisite and background notes will be provided.
+Some material from this year's syllabus of SB2.2 Statistical Machine Learning, PCA and the basics of clustering, will be used (which is mainly taught in the first three lectures of SB2.2, also in HT2019), but SB2.2 is not a prerequisite and background notes will be provided.

 Kernel methods and reproducing kernel Hilbert spaces.
 Representer theorem.
 Representation of probabilities in RKHS.

-Probabilistic and Bayesian machine learning: mixture modelling, information theoretic fundamentals, EM algorithm, Probabilistic PCA.
+Probabilistic and Bayesian machine learning: latent variable models, variational free energy, EM algorithm, mixtures, probabilistic PCA.

 Collaborative filtering models, probabilistic matrix factorization.